DriveGPT4: Interpretable End-to-end Autonomous Driving via Large Language Model: Data Generation

-\paragraph{Fixed question-answering.} Since BDD-X provides vehicle action descriptions, action justifications, and control signal sequence labels for each video clip, we directly use ChatGPT to generate a set of three-round question-answerings (QAs) based on these labels.
-Firstly, we create three question sets: $Q_a$, $Q_j$, and $Q_c$. \begin{itemize} \item $Q_a$ contains questions equivalent to ``What is the current action of this vehicle?".
-A randomly selected question $q_a\in Q_a$ forms a QA pair with the action description label. \item $Q_j$ contains questions equivalent to ``Why does this vehicle behave in this way?".
-A randomly selected question $q_j\in Q_j$ forms a QA pair with the action justification label. \item $Q_c$ contains questions equivalent to ``Predict the speed and turning angle of the vehicle in the next frame.".
-A randomly selected question $q_c\in Q_c$ forms a QA pair with the control signal label. \end{itemize} LLMs can learn to predict and interpret vehicle actions simultaneously.
-However, as mentioned before, these QA pairs have fixed and rigid formats.
-Due to the lack of diversity, training solely on these QAs will degrade the reasoning ability of LLMs and render them incapable of answering questions in other formats.
+\begin{itemize} \item $Q_a$ contains synonymous questions equivalent to \textit{``What is the current action of this vehicle?"}.
+A randomly selected question $q_a\in Q_a$ forms a QA pair with the action description label. \item $Q_j$ contains synonymous questions equivalent to \textit{``Why does this vehicle behave in this way?"}.
+A randomly selected question $q_j\in Q_j$ forms a QA pair with the action justification label. \item $Q_c$ contains synonymous questions equivalent to \textit{``Predict the speed and turning angle of the vehicle in the next frame."}.
+A randomly selected question $q_c\in Q_c$ forms a QA pair with the control signal label. \end{itemize} A randomly selected question $q_X\in Q_X$ and a corresponding label form a QA pair to create the dataset.
+LLMs can learn to predict and interpret vehicle actions simultaneously.
+However these QA pairs have fixed and rigid contents.
+Due to the lack of diversity, training solely on these QAs will degrade the ability of LLMs and render them incapable of answering questions in other formats.

+\mypara{Additional QAs generated by ChatGPT.} In previous works, ADAPT \cite{jin2023adapt} trains a caption network to predict descriptions and justifications.
+However, the provided description and justification labels are fixed and rigid.
+If human users wish to learn more about the vehicle and ask everyday questions, past works may fall short.
+Thus, BDD-X alone is insufficient for meeting the requirements of interpretable autonomous driving.
+Instruction tuning data generated by ChatGPT/GPT4 has been proven effective for performance enhancement in natural language processing \cite{peng2023instruction}, image understanding \cite{liu2023visual}, and video understanding \cite{li2023videochat,zhang2023video}.
+ChatGPT/GPT4 can access privileged information (e.g., image-labeled captions, ground truth object bounding boxes) and is prompted to generate conversations, descriptions, and reasoning.
+Currently, there is no visual instruction-following dataset tailored for autonomous driving purposes.
+Therefore, we create our own dataset based on BDD-X assisted by ChatGPT.